charlesyifanli/charlesyifanli.github.io/source/_posts/hadoop.md

 - linux config
 ---

-## Environment Preparation
+## Environment Preparation For Hadoop Cluster

-RockyLinux9.3 && JDK8 && Hadoop3.2.4
+RockyLinux9.3 && Docker && JDK8 && Hadoop3.2.4 (jdk21 is NOT compatible with hadoop3.4.0)